Prints

 Examples of Each

-Here's an example of pigment prints on photo rag framed with glass:
+Here's an example of matte-finish pigment prints framed with glass:

 And here's an example of a c-type print laminated and framed without glass: